pydsgz/DeepVOG/doc/documentation.md

 - `-g` or `--gpu`: GPU device number.
 Default: `0`.
 - `-vs` or `--vidshape`: Original and uncropped video shape of your camera output, height and width in **pixel**.
 Default: `(240,320)`.
 - `-s` or `--sensor`: Sensor size of your camera digital sensor, height and width in **mm**.
 Default: `(3.6,4.8)`.
 - `-b` or `--batchsize`: Batch size of video frames for gaze inference.
-It is recommended to be higher than 32.
+It is recommended to be at least 32.
 Default: `512`.
+- `-v` or `--visualize`: Path of the video you want to store your visualization.
+Default: `""` (no visualization to save).
+This function is not yet available with `--table` and `--tui` mode.
+- `-m` or `--heatmap`: Showing heatmap in the saved visualization video.
+This function is not yet available with `--table` and `--tui` mode.

 ## Input/output format